lsst-sitcom/sitcomtn-003/index.rst

 The idea is that the OCS is fixed to M1, which defines the reference for the optical system.
 Relative to the ground, the OCS rotates with the azimuth angle and the zenith angle.
 An easy way to identify the +x/+y/+z while looking at a drawing or the actual hardware is that, the walkway on the TMA, above M1M3, is in the +y direction.
-Otherwise when we go toward horizon it is going to bump into the ground.
+Otherwise when we go toward horizon it is going to bump into the dome floor.

 .. note::
    The Telescope and Site top-level CS document is LTS-136 :cite:`LTS-136`, and the Camera top-level CS document is LCA-280 :cite:`LCA-280`.
-Unlike those two documents, we do not define the Observatory Mount CS or the Azimuth CS, because these CS, as defined by LTS-136 :cite:`LTS-136` and LCA-280 :cite:`LCA-280`, actually contradict each other, in terms of which axis points north, which points west etc. We also avoid the use of terms such as ``elevation angle`` and ``altitude``.
+Unlike those two documents, we do not define the Observatory Mount CS or the Azimuth CS, because these CSs, as defined by LTS-136 :cite:`LTS-136` and LCA-280 :cite:`LCA-280`, actually contradict each other, in terms of which axis points north, which points west, etc. We also avoid the use of terms such as ``elevation angle`` and ``altitude``.
 Instead, we always use ``zenith angle``, as defined above.

 ################
 Zemax and PhoSim
 ################

-We discuss the Zemax and PhoSim CS first, because these are relatively easier to define - they are self-consistent within their own framework.
+We discuss the Zemax CS (ZCS) and PhoSim CS (PCS) first, because these are relatively easier to define - they are self-consistent within their own framework.
-When we say Zemax CS, we refer to the global CS as used by `the official Rubin Observatory optical model <https://confluence.lsstcorp.org/display/SYSENG/As-built+optical+model>`__.
-The good news here is that when we worked with the PhoSim team at Purdue on the AOS simulations, we made sure that the PhoSim CS conforms to the project standard, at least externally, to the level that we care about while exercising AOS control.
+When we say ZCS, we refer to the global CS as used by `the official Rubin Observatory optical model <https://confluence.lsstcorp.org/display/SYSENG/As-built+optical+model>`__.
+The good news here is that when we worked with the PhoSim team at Purdue on the AOS simulations, we made sure that the PCS conforms to the project standard, at least externally, to the level that we care about while exercising AOS control.
+So ZCS and PCS are the same CS.
+We will just refer to it as the ZCS from now on.
-The Zemax/PhoSim CS is defined as,
+The ZCS is defined as,

-- The origin of Zemax/PhoSim CS overlaps with OCS origin, i.e., at the theoretical vertex of M1.
+- The origin of ZCS overlaps with OCS origin, i.e., at the theoretical vertex of M1.
-- The +z axis of Zemax/PhoSim CS points from the sky to M1M3.
+- The +z axis of ZCS points from the sky to M1M3.
 It follows the direction of the incoming on-axis rays.
 This is opposite of the OCS +z axis.
 - The +y axis is the same as OCS +y axis.
 - The +x axis is the opposite of OCS +x axis